 STRUCTURE AND SCHEDULING OF THE EXAMINATION

-The Part I and Part II examinations are graded by physics faculty.
-The Graduate Committee meets to review the results and determine who passes and who fails.
-There is no fixed percentage of students who pass, nor is there a fixed passing score.
-The difficulty of the examinations varies somewhat from year to year, and this is taken into account.
+The Written Exam will be given prior to the first week of each term.
+Applications to take the Written Exam must be submitted to Academic Programs one week prior to taking the exam.
+The questions for each part of the exam are prepared by a Committee of physics faculty members, and are subsequently screened by additional faculty who are assigned to grade each part of the exam.
+The Graduate Committee meets to review the results and to determine pass/fail boundary.
+There is no pre-determined or fixed percentage of students who pass, nor is there a fixed passing score.
+The difficulty of the examination may vary somewhat from year to year, and this is taken into account.
 For a given exam there is a range of grades that clearly indicates a passing performance.
 Similarly, there is a range of grades that clearly indicates failure.
 The exams of students with grades between these limits are reviewed in detail by members of the Committee.
 If a student is repeating an exam, the earlier performance is taken into account.

 Currently, oral exam committees are formed in each of the following fields:

-|• Astrophysics||• Nuclear and Particle Experiment
+|• Nuclear and Particle Experiment

 |• Atomic and Optical Physics

-|• Biophysics||• Quantum Information|
+|• Quantum Information

 |• Condensed Matter Experiment

 |• Condensed Matter Theory

 Postponements for taking any part of the general examination are granted only under unusual circumstances.
 Requests for postponement of Part I or Part II must be submitted one month prior to the exam.
 Requests for postponement of the Oral portion must be submitted by September 30th for the fall term and by February 28th for the spring term.
 A request to postpone any portion of the general examination must be made in writing (e-mail is acceptable) to the research supervisor.
 The request must include a clear justification.
 The research supervisor will add comments and forward the request to the General Examination and Requirements Coordinator.
 A student with no research supervisor should submit the request through his or her academic advisor.
-Appeals should be addressed to the Associate Department Head for Education, who will consult with appropriate faculty members when reviewing the case.
+Appeals should be addressed to the Associate Department Head, who will consult with appropriate faculty members when reviewing the case.